kazaamjt/BlogContent/part_1.md

-# Part 1: the first three
+# Part 1: The first three

 So, on the bottom server, I'll be creating 2 virtual switches, conencted to the 2 ethernet ports.
 The first virtual switch, will be connected to the home network, and I will specifically disable access to to for the physical machine hosting it.